Doctorate in Arts and Humanities

 Activity Record Control and Data Certification

-Once the Supervision Commitment Document has been signed, the Academic Committee of the programme will enable the Personalised Activities Document (DAP) for the individualised registration of the activities carried out by the doctoral student.
-It will record both the training activities referred to in section 4 of this report, as well as the training supplements established by the Academic Committee based on the access profile and the recommendations of the tutor.
-Each activity must include identification data (type, title, place of performance), source of funding if applicable, authorisation of the tutor/director, purpose of the activity, its relation to the topic and research plan, and once completed, a summary of its content, duration in hours and date of completion, proof of its completion, incidents if any, and verification/certification by the tutor of its completion, as regulated by the programme's own CA and the ULL's Postgraduate Studies Committee or Doctoral School when it is in operation.
-Annually, the thesis tutor and director and the CA will incorporate into this document their reports on the fulfillment of the scheduled activities.
+Once the Supervision Commitment Document has been signed, the program's Academic Committee will create the Personalized Activity Document (DAD) for the individual registration of the doctoral student's activities.
+This document will record both the training activities referred to in section 4 of this report and the training supplements established by the Academic Committee based on the applicant profile and the tutor's recommendations.
+Each activity must include the following identification details (type, title, location), source of funding, if applicable, authorization from the tutor/director, purpose of the activity, its relationship to the topic and research plan.
+Once completed, the activity must include a summary of its content, duration in hours and date of completion, proof of completion, any incidents, and verification/certification by the tutor of its completion, as regulated by the program's CA and the Postgraduate Studies Committee or the ULL Doctoral School when operational.
+Annually, the tutor, the thesis director, and the CA will incorporate their reports on the completion of the scheduled activities into this document.

 The DAP will be regularly reviewed by the tutor and the thesis director.

 Annual evaluation of the Research Plan and the Activity Document.
-Before the end of the first year, the PhD student will prepare a Research Plan that will include at least:
+Before the end of the first year, the doctoral candidate will prepare a Research Plan that will include at least:

 a) justification of the study,